Eastern theater of the American Civil War: Petersburg

 Grant had decided, however, that there was a more efficient way to get at Richmond and Lee.
 A few miles to the south, the city of Petersburg contained crucial rail links supplying the capital.
-If the Union Army could seize it, Richmond would be taken.
-However, Benjamin Butler had failed to capture it earlier and then indecisive advances by Grant's subordinates also failed to break through the thin lines manned by P.G.T.
-Beauregard's men, allowing Lee's army to arrive and erect defenses.
+If the Union Army could seize it, Richmond would fall afterward.
+Benjamin Butler could have captured it in early May, but Grant's plan directed him toward Richmond.
+Now, more bad planning and inferior staff work contributed to the failures by Grant's subordinates to break through the thin lines manned by P.G.T.
+Beauregard's men, allowing Lee's army to arrive and bolster the defenses.
 Both sides settled in for a siege.

 In an attempt to break the siege, Union troops in Ambrose Burnside's corps mined a tunnel under the Confederate line.
 On July 30, they detonated the explosives, creating a crater some 135 feet (41 m) in diameter that remains visible to this day.
 Almost 350 Confederate soldiers were instantly killed in the blast.
-Despite the ingenuity of the Union's plan, the lengthy, bloody Battle of the Crater, as it came to be called, was marred by poor tactical planning and was a Confederate victory.
+Despite the ingenuity of the Union's plan, the lengthy, bloody Battle of the Crater, as it came to be called, was marred by more poor planning, resulting in a lopsided Confederate victory.

-Through the fall and winter, both armies constructed elaborate series of trenches, eventually spanning more than 30 miles (50 km), as the Union Army attempted to get around the right (western) flank of the Confederates and destroy their supply lines.
-Although the Northern public became quite dispirited by the seeming lack of progress at Petersburg, the dramatic success of Sherman at Atlanta helped ensure the reelection of Abraham Lincoln, which guaranteed that the war would be fought to a conclusion.
+Through the fall and winter, both armies lengthened their elaborate series of trenches, eventually spanning more than 30 miles (50 km), as the Union Army attempted to get around the right (western) flank of the Confederates and destroy their supply lines, as well as extending the eastern flank north of the James.
+Although the Northern public became quite dispirited by the seeming lack of progress at Petersburg, and Lincoln's reelection seemed in doubt.
+The dramatic successes of William Sherman at Atlanta, John Ancrum Winslow on the U.S.S.
+Kearsarge, and David Farragut at Mobile Bay helped ensure the reelection of Abraham Lincoln, which guaranteed that the war would be fought to a conclusion.